 Red is primary.
 Solid Ink is secondary.
 Outline is tertiary.
 Text is in-paragraph.
 Two button styles per page, max.

 Conversion System is the parent.
-Products and sub-brands sit underneath, each with its own visual language and its own voice.
+Public tools and sub-brands sit underneath, each with its own visual language and its own voice.
 The parent brand never appears on the product surfaces.

 Kyra is product-shaped.
 Dark.
 Spec-sheet.
 Model numbers.
 Conversion System is agency-shaped.
 Paper.
 Type.
 Signed by humans.
 The contrast is the point.